Britannic (film): Plot

 Reynolds makes the decision to sink the ship after leaving Naples, Italy.
 Vera and Reynolds make love before she discovers his true identity.
-She confronts him in the engine room where Reynolds reveals his real name, Ernst Tilbach, and then blows a hole in the Britannics bow.
+She confronts him in the engine room where Reynolds reveals his real name, Ernst Tilbach of Imperial German Intelligence, and then throws a Molotov cocktail into the engine room causing a hole in the Britannics bow.
 The ship tries sailing for the Greek island Kea seven miles away, but the beaching operation causes her to flood even faster.
 Vera discovers that William, one of Lady Lewis's children, has disappeared.
 Ernst helps her and they get William to a lifeboat before it is lowered.
 Another explosion causes Ernst to be trapped in a flooding room.
 Vera helps him escape and they make their way through the ship, swimming through flooded rooms, vents, grates, and corridors, eventually making it outside by swimming through a porthole and climbing aboard an empty lifeboat that has been lowered into the water, but still attached by its ropes to the davits.
 After a lifeboat filled with people is pulled into the still spinning propellers and smashed to pieces by the spinning blades, Ernst ties Vera to a line thrown to them from a nearby lifeboat and despite her protests that they both can be pulled to safety, he throws her into the sea after kissing her.
 The lifeboat's ropes break and it is sucked into the propellers; Ernst commits suicide, staying aboard the lifeboat as it is smashed by the blades.
-The Britannic rolls over and finally sinks.
+The Britannic capsizes and finally sinks.
 Vera is comforted by Townsend as HMS Victoria arrives to rescue the survivors.